BristolGeza/Art-Criticism/README.md

 - The user can visit the "About" page to learn more about the website's purpose and community guidelines.

 ## Scenario
 The user navigates to the website and signs up for a new account.
-After verifying their email and logging in, the user visits the "Upload Artwork" page.
-The user uploads an image of their artwork, adds a title and description, and submits it.
-The artwork gets displayed on the platform, and the user writes a detailed critique about it.
-Other users view the user's artwork, read their critique, and leave comments with feedback.
+After verifying their email and logging in, the user the user can write a critic of an artwork, adds a title and description, and submits it.
+Other users view the user's critique, and leave comments with feedback.
 The user reads the comments and engages in a discussion to improve their artistic skills.

-By following this user story, the user is able to share their artwork, receive constructive feedback from the community, and participate in meaningful discussions to enhance their art.
+By following this user story, the user is able to share their ideas, receive constructive feedback from the community, and participate in meaningful discussions to enhance their art.

 ## AI Implementation and Orchestration

-- Strategic use of AI allowed for rapid prototyping, with minor adjustments for alignment with project goals.
+# Django Web App Project: AI-Assisted Development Journey

+## Overview

+This project utilized AI tools like MS Copilot, GitHub Copilot, and Adobe AI  to plan, develop, and optimize a Django web app suitable for beginner developers.
+With a two-week timeframe, these tools significantly streamlined brainstorming, coding, debugging, and testing.

+---

+## Planning

+- **Brainstorming**: MS Copilot suggested more than 30 Django web-app ideas.
+After selecting a project and defining goals, I used Copilot to create user stories, acceptance criteria, and tasks.

+- **Database Design**: Perplexity AI provided a database schema.

+- **Implementation Ideas**: GitHub Copilot in VS Code offered ideas tailored for developers, including pros, cons, and additional resources.

+---

+## Code Generation

+- **Coding Assistance**: Using GitHub Copilot, I converted pseudocode prompts into code snippets.
+These were reviewed and refined to meet project requirements.

+- **Bootstrap Components**: Copilot sped up the creation of elements like the navbar tested for functionality and responsiveness.

+- **Reverse Prompting**: Copilot refined its suggestions by engaging in step-by-step discussions and adapting to specific requirements.

+---

+## Content Creation

+- **Text**: MS Copilot generated content for pages like "About" and "Art" themes, requiring minimal edits.
+- **Images**: Adobe AI produced About page images; only a few were used due to biases or inaccuracies.

+---

+## Debugging

+- **Code Fixes**: GitHub Copilot debugged issues through inline prompts and workspace-wide context, suggesting fixes and explaining inconsistencies.

+- **DevTools**: Chrome DevTools AI Assistance explained Console errors, expediting resolutions.

+---

+## Performance & Testing

+- **Class-Based Views**: Copilot optimized views while maintaining the original code for comparison.
+- **Automated Testing**: Copilot suggested test skeletons, edge cases, and fixes, ensuring functionality integrity.

+---

+## Workflow Impact

+This project showcased the power of AI in accelerating development, enabling a developer to brainstorm, code, and debug efficiently.
+Copilot served as a valuable pair programmer throughout the process.

 ## Deployment
 - **Platform:** [Platform used: Heroku - https://art-criticism-9a864d8cb357.herokuapp.com/]